NidhiRai1/DBMSNotes/README.md

 //aggrigation - to show relationship among relationship and it avoid redundency

-//ho wto make ER diagram
+//how to make ER diagram
 identift entity set - attribute of entity set - data type - relationship and constrain (mapping and participation) among entities

 //RELATIONAL MODELA representation in tabular form with unique table nmae ,attribute , tople(row)